Edwin T. Layton: Korean War

-Starting in 1950, Layton spent six months as Intelligence Officer on the staff of the Commandant, Fourteenth Naval District in Hawaii.
+Starting in 1950, Layton spent six months as intelligence officer on the staff of the commandant, Fourteenth Naval District in Hawaii.
 His evaluative skills and keen interpretation of events were vital during the early stages of the conflict.
-In 1951, for a two-year period, he assumed his old position of Fleet Intelligence Officer on the staff of the Commander-in-Chief, Pacific Fleet.
+In 1951, for a two-year period, he assumed his old position of fleet intelligence officer on the staff of the commander-in-chief, Pacific Fleet.

-In 1953, with the war over, Layton was assigned to the staff of the Joint Chiefs where he was Assistant Director for Intelligence, then Deputy Director.
-His last duty before retirement was Director of the Naval Intelligence School at the Naval Receiving Station, Washington, D.C.
+In 1953, with the war over, Layton was assigned to the staff of the Joint Chiefs where he was assistant director for intelligence, then deputy director.
+His last duty before retirement was director of the Naval Intelligence School at the Naval Receiving Station, Washington, D.C.

-Later life
+Later life and death

 Layton retired in 1959.
-He went to work for the Northrop Corporation as Director of Far East Operations in Tokyo, Japan, 1959 to 1963.
+He went to work for the Northrop Corporation as director of Far East operations in Tokyo, Japan, 1959 to 1963.
 He retired from Northrop in 1964 and moved to Carmel, California.
 Not until the 1980s were many of the documents about Pearl Harbor and Midway declassified.
 His book, And I Was There: Pearl Harbor and Midway — Breaking the Secrets, was written with co-authors Roger Pineau and John Costello and was published in 1985, the year after Layton died.
-As appears in the books' acknowledgments, his wife, Miriam, assisted the publication of the book by not only encouraging the admiral to bring his story to print, but also by giving his collaborators access to his research notes and papers after his death.
+As appears in the books' acknowledgments, his third wife, Miriam (1908–2008), assisted the publication of the book by not only encouraging the admiral to bring his story to print, but also by giving his collaborators access to his research notes and papers after his death.

 In film and fiction

-Layton's deeds inspired the character of Matthew Garth in the 1976 movie Midway.
-Garth's vital role in translating raw decrypted radio intercepts into meaningful intelligence clearly reflects actual Layton's contribution.
-In the 2019 film Midway, he was portrayed by actor Patrick Wilson.
-In the 1986 film Top Gun at 1 hr 27 min, the character Stinger begins a pilots' briefing saying, "The communication ship SS Layton has become disabled, and has wandered into foreign territory."
-The ship isn't mentioned again.
+Layton's deeds inspired the character of "Matthew Garth" in the 1976 movie Midway; Garth's vital role in translating raw decrypted radio intercepts into meaningful intelligence clearly reflects Layton's contribution.
+In the film Midway, Layton was played by Patrick Wilson.

 Decorations and honors

 Here is the ribbon bar of Rear Admiral Edwin T. Layton:

 The Naval War College in Newport, Rhode Island, honored Layton in the 1960s by naming the Chair of Naval Intelligence after him.

-The Navy/Marine Corps Intelligence Training Center in Dam Neck VA is Named Layton Hall.
+The Navy/Marine Corps Intelligence Training Center in Dam Neck VA is named Layton Hall.